Creative and geometric times in physics, mathematics, logic, and philosophy: More insights on time(s) from physical theories

 The question then naturally arises whether creative time, too, transforms relativistically.
 Looking at concrete experiments from particle physics, one would initially think that it necessarily does.
 Indeed, subatomic quantum particles like muons, undergo spontaneous decay which supposedly involves a genuine indeterministic process, and hence creative time.
 Muons have a mean lifetime of a only 2.2 \textmu s, so on average they should be able to travel a half-survival distance of only about 456 meters without decaying \cite{rhodes2015muon}.
 The fact that we are able to detect cosmic rays muons (i.e., produced in the upper atmosphere) at sea level, however, means that they exist undecayed for a period (as seen from the reference frame of Earth) that is 25 times longer than their lifetime.
 Such an effect is explained by the fact that due to the muon's velocity close to the speed of light, the muon lifetime undergoes relativistic time dilation.
 This could be considered a strong argument to show that also creative time transforms under the Lorentz transformations.

-Yet, one can also think that the muon evolves deterministically while propagating through the atmosphere (thereby involving only geometric time) into a state of quantum superposition of decayed-undecayed and the process that actualizes the outcome $\vir$decayed" (which involves creative time) only happens inside the detector, hence at rest with Earth.
+Yet, one can also think that the muon evolves deterministically while propagating through the atmosphere (thereby involving only geometric time) into a state of quantum superposition of decayed-undecayed and the process that actualizes the outcome $\vir$decayed" (which involves creative time) only happens inside the detector, hence at rest with Earth, similarly to an atom in a superposition of an excited and a ground state.
+If the atom $\vir$decays" (gets de-excited) then a photon is produced and the detection of the latter can demonstrate that the measurement took place.
+But if a photon is not detected, the atom can still be in superposition until it interacts with a detector.
 In this way, creative time would not necessarily follow relativistic transformations.
 While this is admittedly a wild conjecture, it seems not to contradict the experimental evidence.
 This calls for further investigations.

-One might think that geometric time is more friendly to relativity than creative time (for a discussion on this see also \cite{del2021relativity}).
-Indeed, if there were only geometric time, then everything would be given all at once (determinism) and there would be no difference between time and space.
+One might think that geometric time is more friendly to relativity than creative time (for a discussion and proposed counterarguments see also \cite{bondi1952relativity, del2021relativity}).
 But, actually, creative time might also be quite friendly to (special) relativity.
-Consider a true random number generator that produces (creates) a bit and let us fix the coordinate system such that this bit is produced at the origin.
+Consider a true random number generator that produces (creates) a bit and let us fix the coordinate system such that this bit is produced at a certain spacetime location, say the origin for simplicity.
 Along a time-like line passing through the origin, there is a time when the bit's value is indeterminate and a time when it is determinate.
-Next, consider a space-like line in the future.
-Assuming that the bit has a determined value only inside the future light cone (see \cite{del2021relativity}), one can “move" along that space-like line and notice, similarly to moving along the time-like line, a segment thereof where the bit's value is indeterminate and a segment where it is determinate.
-Note that along the time-like line there are only 2 regions --one of indeterminacy and one of determinacy--, while along the space-like line there are 3 regions, i.e., one can “move" from indeterminate to determinate and (without “returning") again to indeterminate.
+Next, consider a space-like line that intersects the future light cone (see Fig. \ref{relativity}).
+Assuming that the bit has a determinate value only inside the future light cone (see \cite{del2021relativity}), one can “move" along that space-like line and notice, similarly to moving along the time-like line, a segment thereof where the bit's value is indeterminate and a segment where it is determinate.
+Note that along the time-like line there are only 2 regions --one of indeterminacy and one of determinacy --, while along the space-like line there are 3 regions, i.e., one can “move" from indeterminate to determinate and (without “returning") again to indeterminate.